 The proposed bill seeks to transfer the Nuclear Planning and Response Program from the Department of Health to the Division of Emergency Management within the Department of Public Safety, effective July 1, 2025.
 This transfer encompasses all statutory authority, powers, duties, functions, records, personnel, property, contracts, and unexpended balances of appropriations related to the program.
-The bill ensures that any existing orders, rules, regulations, directives, or standards established by the Department of Health will remain in effect until they are amended or repealed.
-Additionally, the Department of Health is tasked with providing necessary information to facilitate this transition.
+It stipulates that any existing orders, rules, regulations, directives, or standards established by the Department of Health will remain in effect until they are amended or repealed.
+The Department of Health is also tasked with providing necessary information to facilitate this transition.

 Statutes affected: